 Naomi is co-founder of Placenta Accreta Scotland and is co-founder and lead of Placenta Accreta Ireland.

 Naomi’s sister Ellie died in 2013 due to complications arising from PAS.
 She is a passionate and tireless advocate who works with medical colleagues and PAS mums with the aim of improving the experience a mum with PAS will have during her pregnancy and beyond.
-When Naomi and Prof Donal Brennan founded Placenta Accreta Ireland they shared a vision that mums diagnosed with this pregnancy complication would feel supported, informed and empowered.
+When Naomi and Prof. Donal Brennan founded Placenta Accreta Ireland they shared a vision that mums diagnosed with this pregnancy complication would feel supported, informed and empowered.